PuroDelphi/mcpFirebird/README.md

 ```

 For backup/restore operations, you'll need to install the Firebird client tools.
 See [Complete Installation](./docs/installation.md) for more details.

+For VSCode and GitHub Copilot integration, see [VSCode Integration](./docs/vscode-integration.md).

 ## Basic Usage